Hyoban

 Finally#

 After addressing the above issues, I have a satisfactory dark mode toggle button.
-I have published it on npm, so you can use it directly.
+I have published it on npm, and you can use it directly.
 You can view the complete code and examples on GitHub.